Sharing this tutorial for how I made this DIY Monogram Embroidery Pillow

 - Embroidery Hoop I used a 6″, but it would make sense to get a larger one that would encompass all your letter.
 It got difficult to keep the hoop on towards the end when it had to go over the part of the fabric that had all the french knots.

-- Embroidery Stabilizer – I did not use this, but if I make another pillow I think I will as I think it would prevent your work from rolling
+- Embroidery Stabilizer– I did not use this, but if I make another pillow I think I will as I think it would prevent your work from rolling

 - Embroidery Needles

-DIY Monogram Letter Pillow Instructions:
+Monogram Embroidery Pillow Instructions:

-- Once you have your image the size you need it (see last bullet point above) you need to transfer it to your fabric.
+- Once you have your image the size you need it (see bullet point above) you need to transfer it to your fabric.
 I’ve used several methods in the past, but this time I used some Singer Dressmaker’s Tracing Paper that I had at home.
 The blue didn’t transfer at all, but the yellow worked enough.
 I’m seriously not a fan of this stuff.
-In the past I just rubbed pencil on the back of my image and then traced and that seemed to work just as well if not better.
+In the past, I just rubbed pencil on the back of my image and then traced and that seemed to work just as well if not better.

 - My work ‘curled’ on me, which I think might be prevented by using the peel away stabilizer referenced above.
 However, after washing it, I was able to iron it flat without diminishing my many knots.
 That being said, I think I will try the stabilizer next time.